-The Interview with Actor Troy Fromin amounts to 2 minutes discussing how he got the role of “Pot Smoking Army Truck Driver”.
+The interview with Actor Troy Fromin amounts to 2 minutes discussing how he got the role of “Pot Smoking Army Truck Driver”.

 They Won’t Stay Dead: A Look At Return Of The Living Dead Part II is a 30-minute making-of documentary and possibly the crown jewel of the set.
 This doc doesn’t hold anything back regarding the troubles with the production and also with the film itself.
 All major parties (with exception of Dana Ashbrook) participate in the featurette.
-From Dan O’Bannon’s involvement (which was none) to the goofy tone to the Michael Jackson Zombie, to lack of gore all is covered and with a fair amount of honesty.
-This making-of makes for a more compelling watch than some of the film because of how much honesty is being told.
+From Dan O’Bannon’s involvement (which was none) to the goofy tone to the Michael Jackson Zombie, to the lack of gore.
+All is covered and with a fair amount of honesty.
+This making-of makes for a more compelling watch than some of the film because of how much truth is being told.
 Great-great-great documentary and worth the price of admission alone.

-Live From The Set is a stilted goofy and kitschy 5-minute archival featurette where a real News Crew is playing up the zombie-ness of it all during a set visit.
+Live From The Set is a stilted goofy and kitschy 5-minute archival featurette where a real news crew is playing up the zombie-ness of it all during a set visit.
 It’s a harmless doofy fun.
 Half will love this.
 Half will roll their eyes.
-I will say one thing that is hidden within this featurette is the wrongheaded assessment by Wiederhorn and points to the Primary Issue with this film.
+I will say one thing that is hidden within this featurette is the wrongheaded assessment by Wiederhorn and points to the primary issue with this film.
 Wiederhorn states that he wants to make “the police academy of zombie films”.
 There you have it.

 The Behind-the-scenes Footage is about 4-minutes of B-roll footage and like many of the Scream Factory disc are some of the more interesting features on the disc as the footage has plenty of the FX work.